kgarfinkel/BabyAnimals/README.md

 ### Image Resizing

+Resizes the image to the dimensions that are specified by the URL query.
+The accepted dimensions are pixels (not percent).
+The dimensions default to the original images width and height, so if only one query is provided the default value will be utilized when maintaining the aspect ratio.
+At least one of width and height are required.

 **Syntax:**
 ```js
 GET /babyanimals/{{id}}/size?w={{width}}&h={{height}}
 ```
-**Definition:**

-Resizes the image to the dimensions that are specified by the URL query.
-The accepted dimensions are pixels (not percent).
-The dimensions default to the original images width and height, so if only one query is provided the default value will be utilized when maintaining the aspect ratio.
-At least one of width and height are required.

 **Example Request:**

 ```js